 Discount Pricing is a strategy where businesses offer temporary price reductions on their products.
-These discounts are typically offered during holiday season or commercialized holidays like Valentine's Day, and include things like coupons, loyalty rebates, and 'buy-one-get-one' promotions.
+These discounts are typically offered during the holiday season or commercialized holidays like Valentine's Day and include things like coupons, loyalty rebates, and "buy-one-get-one" promotions.

 Discount Pricing is a short-term strategy to offload products that aren't selling or to create a buzz around your business.
 Customers tend to see discounted items as a narrow window of opportunity in which to save money, incentivizing them to make a purchase or miss out.

 My products aren't selling and they have a short shelf life.

 I own a restaurant and I have plenty of leftovers that I don't want to discard.
 I'm considering re-purposing the leftovers as a new food item, or offering all the leftovers as a new meal.

 I'm introducing my product to a saturated market.
 How do I compete with the established players?

 I sell seasonal clothing and I need to adapt to change.

 I don't want to alienate my product by making it too expensive.